rsanandres/Raphael-San-Andres-Portfolio/README.md

 About
 =============================

 My name is Raphael San Andres and I am a recent UCLA graduate where I got a B.S. in Statistics.
 At UCLA, I have had the opportunity to use statistical models to identify trends in data in Python and R as well as present my findings in various visual forms such as PowerPoints, Tableau, and RShiny applets.
 I have also worked on creating Neural Networks, Natural Language Processing, and Machine Learning models which includes my completion of a Deep Learning Specialization from Coursera.

+I am passionate about data and the applications of data in the world.
+I love learning about different data techniques which include Deep Learning, Neural Networks, Machine Learning, Visualizations, and Application Creations.
+I believe that there is an extreme amount of data in the world and that can be utilized for a variety of tasks.
+I am most interested in the application and advancement of unsupervised learning in simulating more and more complex problems.
+I love working with data and believe that there is unlimited potential for human advancement that is still to be discovered in data.
+I hope that one day that the following creations can be made out of the advancement of data techniques:

+- Clothing Design recommendation based on needs, materials, and stylistic preferences
+- Suits/clothing with full body sensors that can simulate touch and feeling alongside VR/AR simulations
+- Advanced body prosthetics for natural human motion
+- (Not an application but) Acessibility to data models and techniques for the masses

+My ultimate goal is the advancement of unsupervised/supervised learning techniques that can provide supplements to everyday human life.

 This is my portfolio for side projects that I have completed since graduating from UCLA.

 ----------------------------------